awdev1/axisdadev/README.md

 # axisdadev's website v3

 Welcome to axis's website this project showcases a personal website designed by awdev_, featuring various content and functionalities.
+This readme is also totally not ai generated.

 ## Features